yidgar11/CloudArchitecture/lesson-02/Task-01 - Full-Stack Application/README.md

 ### 6. Configure Services
 Already added "service" section in the deployment of
 - MySql deployment
-- Fronend deployment
+- Frontend deployment
 - Backend deployment

 ### 7. Create a ConfigMap for the backend server configuration.
 ### 8. Create a Secret for storing API keys used by the backend server.
- section 7,8 were already done and deployed before the deployment of mysql,FE and BE
+Section 7,8 above , were already done and deployed before the deployment of mysql,FE and BE

 ### 9. Testing the Setup
 #### 9.1 Check the Frontend Service: